 This is the exterior noise grading in decibels.
 On the black waves, one coloured indicates the best noise level at 3db below the legal limit in the future.
 When all three waves are coloured it means a high noise level.

-Rhys Butler - 5 ★ Facebook
+Katy Perks - 5 ★ Facebook